spoisseroux/spoisseroux.github.io/_posts/2021-05-01-TCPoverUDP.markdown

 **Purpose**

-To provide a TCP-like transport protocol over UDP with reliable transfer, relevant headers, and connection establishment.\
+To provide a TCP-like transport protocol over UDP with reliable transfer, relevant headers, and connection establishment.\ This results in a faster transfer with the same reliability as TCP.

 Created with Python 2.X using no external libraries\
 In collaboration with Jack Bonnelycke